wojake/awesome-xrpl/readme.md

   and is easy to setup.
 It strives to deliver the best XRPL experience.
 It has several features not found in any other wallet, including Tangram integration and xApps which are vetted by the XRPL-Labs team.
+  [XRPL-Labs/XUMM-App](https://github.com/XRPL-Labs/XUMM-App) is the source of the react native application.
   The [XUMM SDK][#xumm-sdk] provides functionality for integrating with XUMM user's XUMM Wallet.
 For power users, XUMM will offer a Pro subscription service that will enable additional functionality, like push notifications on